 Economics.....

 Policy.....

 Markets....

 Uses.....

 Sustainability.....

 Agronomics....

 GHG Emissions.....

 But to bring some focus, a topical subject currently is policy in the form of CAP reform.
 The current CAP 2014-2020 offers some hope for increasing Grain Legume (GL) production.
 It is a little greener compared with the previous one and offers some opportunities for the use of protein crops (minimum 3% of Ecological Focus Area (EFA)), crop rotation encouragement to increase diversification (environmentally friendly).
-Importantly for the UK, peas and beans (and other legumes) can fulfill the role of crop diversification and Impact of CAP changes on protein crops acreage in the EU also satisfy the requirements of the EFA (in whole or part).
+Importantly for the UK, peas and beans (and other legumes) can fulfill the role of crop diversification and also satisfy the requirements of the EFA (in whole or part).